LuisEstebanAcevedoBringas/LuisEstebanAcevedoBringas/README.md

 ## I'm a student, engineer and developer.

-- 🌱  I’m currently learning TypeScript.
+- 🌱  I’m currently learning JavaScript.
 - ⚡  Love going to concerts and playing video games.

 ### Languages and Tools: